isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

-# sla0: Operational Services Proposal for SLA Checking and Metrics report
+# Basic SLA Managment Service: Operational Services Proposal for SLA Checking and Metrics report

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

-The **sla0** specification is licensed under [The Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+The **Basic SLA Managment Service** specification is licensed under [The Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Revision History